The closer we get to Nature, the closer we get to our True Nature. ~ Donna Maltz

 - Protect yourself with sunglasses, light clothing, and a wide-brimmed hat if staying out longer

-Benefit #3: Nature Changes Your Perceptions of the World
+Benefit #3: Nature Changes Your Perceptions

 - Move faster with lower perception of effort

-- Enjoy exercise more
+- Enjoy exercise more and feel less strain

-- Breathe deeply and clear their lungs
+- Breathe deeply and naturally clear your lungs

 - Lower blood pressure and improve circulation

 The outdoor air provides an energy boost while changing our perception of the world for the better.
+When you exercise outside, you’re not just getting physical benefits—you’re also rewiring your brain to see challenges as manageable and opportunities as abundant.

 Benefit #4: Nature is Great for Your Mental Health

 Remember how good it feels to be near the ocean, a river, or a waterfall?
-That’s because the air near moving water contains negative ions that can act as natural anti-depressants.
-It’s the same effect as the change in the air after a thunderstorm when the atmosphere is no longer oppressive but clear and fresh.
-Many studies show that people living in green areas or who have access to green spaces in cities have significantly better mental well-being than those living away from Nature.
+That’s because the air near moving water contains negative ions that act as natural anti-depressants.
+It’s the same effect as the fresh, clear air after a thunderstorm when the atmosphere shifts from oppressive to invigorating.

-Just 15 minutes outdoors in Nature can:
+Just 15 minutes outdoors in nature can:

-- Drop your stress levels
+- Drop your stress levels significantly

-- Improve anxiety and depression
+- Improve anxiety and depression symptoms

-- Enhance brain function
+- Enhance overall brain function

 - Improve creativity, concentration, focus, and mental clarity

-Even having an aquarium, houseplants, or a view of green space helps.
-When your natural composition couples with Nature, many automatic and beautiful things begin to happen inside your body, improving brain function in particular.
-Nature has been studied as a treatment for children with Attention Deficit Hyperactivity Disorder (ADHD) because of its powerful effects on focus and mental clarity.
+The power of indoor green space: Even having an aquarium, houseplants, or a view of green space helps.
+When your natural composition couples with nature, many automatic and beautiful things begin to happen inside your body, improving brain function in particular.

-Your Call to Action
+Your Call to Action: Start This Week

-This week, commit to at least one outdoor activity.
+Commit to at least one outdoor activity this week.
 Trade your screen time for green space, and notice how your mood and energy shift.
-Share in the comments what outdoor activity brings you the most joy!